Essilor Vision-R 800 Refraction System

 For many years, subjective refraction techniques have not changed that much.
 They always consisted of presenting lenses in different powers, in an organized manner, in front of the patient’s eyes and recording the patient's answers.
 It usually resulted in a prescription that was just an estimate of what was required.

-With VISION-R 800, you enter in a new era of refraction: The phoropter’s continuous power changes make refraction more precise and easier to perform, resulting in more accurate prescriptions for patients… and helping them discover the full potential of their vision!
+The phoropter’s continuous power changes make refraction more precise and easier to perform, resulting in more accurate prescriptions for patients… and helping them discover the full potential of their vision!

 AN EXCLUSIVE OPTICAL MODULE PRODUCING INSTANTANEOUS AND CONTINUOUS POWER CHANGES